balajimx2/or2s-project-main/RailwayReservationSystem/CONTRIBUTING.md

-# Contributing to or2s-project
+# Contributing to RailwayReservationSystem-project

-Thank you for considering contributing to the or2s-project!
+Thank you for considering contributing to the RailwayReservationSystem-project!
 We appreciate your time and effort.

 ## Getting Started